chaconnewu/awesome-augmented/awesomes/awesome-wpo.md

   <a href="https://github.com/pitomba/libra">
    Libra
   </a>
-  - Libra is a service to measure the weight along the time, written in Python.
+  - Libra is a service to measure the weight at the time, written in Python.
   <sup>
-   &#9733 2, pushed 868 days ago
+   &#9733 2, pushed 993 days ago
   </sup>
  </li>
  <li>